Shirley Manson: Health

 Manson is asthmatic.
-She quit smoking in the early 90s, when she was around the age of 25.
+She quit smoking in the early 1990s, when she was around the age of 25.
 In 1998, Manson had a benign tumor removed from her breast.
 After the surgery, which she said was "really botched" and left her "in a lot of pain", she kept on touring wearing a sling.

+Vocal issues and disorders

 During the Beautiful Garbage tour, Manson started having trouble with her voice, losing her voice completely at the Roskilde Festival, in Denmark, on 30 June 2002: "I got on stage and opened my mouth to sing, and about 30 seconds in, there was no voice at all.
 It was a fucking nightmare," she recounted Spin magazine in 2005.
 Believing it was due to fatigue or stress, she kept on touring until Gwen Stefani pointed her towards a vocal specialist, who diagnosed her with "a large-sized cyst on one of my vocal cords, which was also causing considerable damage to the vocal cord opposite."
 A specialist informed Manson the operation could damage her singing ability permanently, so initially she desisted.
 She underwent surgery in 2003 after seeing another doctor in New York and recuperated her voice after three weeks of rehabilitation, including a week of total silence.
-Manson described the experience as "torture": "speech is my absolute lifeline and I felt like I’d lost my personality, been stripped completely of me… I felt invisible," she explained.
+Manson described the experience as "torture": "speech is my absolute lifeline and I felt like I'd lost my personality, been stripped completely of me… I felt invisible," she explained.

 Manson has declared of suffering of various mental disorders on multiple occasions, including body dysmorphic disorder and depression, exacerbated by the media scrutiny and misogyny she encountered during Garbage's breakthrough years.
 She received psychiatric help on the advice of her trainer during the making of Garbage's third album Beautiful Garbage whilst also going through a divorce, a time when she was admittedly "crying literally for like four hours in the bathtub every night."
 She said the psychiatrist she went to "saved [her] life" and taught her "how to turn all the noise down and allow a healthier voice to emerge.
 Start to make sense of the world and start to control how you respond to it."

-Manson has admitted she has learnt to manage her condition with time, saying "It’s a constant dialogue, and you just learn to be more powerful than that other voice."
+Manson has admitted she has learnt to manage her condition with time, saying "It's a constant dialogue, and you just learn to be more powerful than that other voice."
 She also credited her photo shoot with no make up on for Calvin Klein, in 1999, to have helped considerably in facing her own perception of herself.
 "If everyone had seen me with no make-up on, there was nothing to hide.
 And, I like the photograph.
 I looked… sweet.
 I actually wrote to Calvin Klein telling him that he'd done something incredible for me" she told Glamour magazine in 2001.